0902SHRUTIKA/pricingEngine/README.md

-& Dynamic Pricing Engine
+Pricing Engine

 This Python script reads product and sales data from two CSV files, applies pricing rules based on stock and demand, and generates an updated price list.

-## 📁 Files Used
+* Files Used

 - `products.csv` – Contains product details like `sku`, `name`, `current_price`, `cost_price`, and `stock`.
 - `sales.csv` – Contains sales info with `sku` and `quantity_sold`.